-With former head coach Brady Hoke retiring, San Diego State needed a new leader of the program.
+After former head coach Brady Hoke retired, San Diego State needed a new leader of the program.

-The team has been in a good spot over the past decade.
-The Aztecs have won three conference titles since 2012 and were expected to contend for another this past year before SDSU lost eight of nine games midway through the season.
+The team had been in a good spot over the past decade.
+The Aztecs have won three conference titles since 2012.

-SDSU turned to former Colorado co-offensive coordinator Sean Lewis, who has Group of Five head coaching experience, to be the Aztecs’ new head coach.
+SDSU turned to former Colorado co-offensive coordinator Sean Lewis, who has Group of Five head coaching experience, to be the Aztecs’ new head coach before last season.
 Here’s more info about him.

 New Customer Offers at BetMGM